 Applicants must fall under the following requirements:

 Colorado wants to see dispensaries utilizing software to keep track of and control their inventory at all times.
-Dispensaries also need to utilize software to keep records of their patients.
-These plans must be put together by all dispensaries before applying for a license in addition to a security plan, patient education plan and financial plan.
+Dispensaries also need to utilize software to keep records of their customers.
+These plans must be put together by all dispensaries before applying for a license in addition to a security plan, customer education plan and financial plan.

 Licenses are limited, and the cities are giving them out to the most equipped professionals.